-Figure 7 summarizes the range of services available for substance use disorders and behavioral addictions.
+Figure 7 summarises the range of services available for substance use disorders and behavioural addictions.

-Apart from services, prevention forms an important component of the approach to substance use and substance use disorders at the community level.20-25 Prevention aims at both educating the younger population about harms associated with substance use and emphasizing the measures available for addressing substance use.
-Other approaches for prevention rely on improving prosocial behaviors in the school setting, which has been shown to reduce substance use initiation.
+Apart from services, prevention forms an important component of approach to substance use and substance use disorders at the community level.
+Prevention aims at both educating the younger population about harms associated with substance use, and emphasizing the measures available for addressing substance use.
+Other approaches for prevention rely on improving prosocial behaviours in the school setting which has shown to reduce substance use initiation.
 Workplace-based interventions have also shown promise for reducing substance use.
-Prevention measures can be universal, selective, or indicated, though universal approaches may have a wider reach and show greater impact.
-Prevention approaches that have shown a reduction in substance use among adolescents and young adults include increasing taxes on alcohol, brief alcohol screening, and intervention for college students, and workplace interventions.
+Prevention measures can be universal, selective or indicated, though universal approaches may have a wider reach and show greater impact.
+Prevention approaches that have shown a reduction in substance use among adolescents and young adults include increasing taxes on alcohol, brief alcohol screening and intervention for college students, and workplace interventions.